Colorful linear programming, Nash equilibrium, and pivots: Introduction

 A natural question raised by this theorem is whether such a {\em colorful} set $T$ can be computed in polynomial time.
 The case with $\S_1=\cdots=\S_{d+1}$, corresponding to the usual \cara{} theorem, is known to be solvable in polynomial time, via linear programming.
 However, the complexity of the colorful version remains an open question.

 In 1997, \bara{} and Onn defined algorithmic and complexity problems related to the colorful \cara{} theorem~\cite{BO97}, giving birth to colorful linear programming.
 In their paper, the complexity question raised by the colorful \cara{} theorem is referred as an ``outstanding problem on the borderline of tractable and intractable problems''.
-In addition to provide a theoretical challenge, the colorful \cara{} theorem has several applications in discrete geometry (e.g. Tverberg partition, ``first selection lemma'', see~\cite{Mat02}).
+In addition of providing a theoretical challenge, the colorful \cara{} theorem has several applications in discrete geometry (e.g. Tverberg partition, ``first selection lemma'', see~\cite{Mat02}).
 Any efficient algorithm computing such a colorful set $T$ would benefit these applications.
-We formally define the problem of finding a set $T$ as in the colorful \cara{} theorem.
-It is a {\em search problem}, and more specifically belongs to the {\em TFNP class}.
-A search problem is like a decision problem but a certificate is sought in addition to the `yes' or `no' answer.
-The class of search problems whose decision counterpart has always a `yes' answer is called TFNP, where TFNP stands for ``Total Function Non-deterministic Polynomial''.